chrisstef/3-commas-verse/README.md

 ## Project Overview 🚀

 ''In this repository I built a **web app** which displays various cryptocurrency **details** and **useful news**, for **traders** in real time.''<br>
+User can search cryptocurrencies and news related to the crypto of their choice.
 The App was build with React JS.

 In depth we are...